 CONTACT A WILMINGTON CHILD CUSTODY LAWYER

 Once your child custody case gets to court, you should be prepared for the long haul.
 It may be weeks or months before you are in front of a judge.
 The other parent may be hostile in court or denigrate your character.
-On the other hand, settlement is always possible at any stage of litigation.
+On the other hand, a settlement is always possible at any stage of litigation.
 Regardless, you will need an effective ally who is familiar with the family court system.
-Contact a Wilmington child custody lawyer today to defend your parental rights.